-Estimated Fill Timer – Run pump until pump is full (based on flow rates and current depth)
+Estimated Fill Timer – Run pump until pump is full (calculated based on pump flow rate and current depth of tank).

 No timer – Pump will run until switched off or alarm raised

 Update Custom Pump Timer

 Allows user to set the time in minutes for the custom pump timer.